CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 - Davis's numbers are likely more representative of his prime, but it's important to remember that his career is still ongoing, and his stats could change significantly.

 ## Shooting Analysis
 Now, I'm going to take a look at how each player performed when it came to making shots.
-To start, we'll focus on, once again, season averages.
+To start, again we'll focus on season averages.

 ```R
 tim_duncan_avg_fg_pct <- round(mean(tim_duncan_data$FG_PCT, na.rm = TRUE), 2)